TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

     time DRTM sequence is initiated
 - Most DRTM systems support only one attestation action

+Trenchboot is meant to solve these, and many other problems by providing a universal framework for building integrity of software components in the process of booting a computer system.

 ## 2. How does TrenchBoot work?
 (TrenchBoot architecture)

 ### Architecture Overview